macro187/hotbox/readme.md

     The spec of the container to enter.
 Default "alpine".

 <name>
     The name of the container to enter.
-Default "default-<spec>".
+Default same as spec.
 ```

+### Description

+If an image for `<spec>` doesn't exist, build it.

+If a container with `<name>` is not running, start one in a new login shell.

+If a container with `<name>` is already running, join it in a new login shell.

 hotbox-build